xddxdd/blog/source/_posts/en/article/modify-website/4kb-infinite-sleep-docker-image.lantian/index.md

 mv musl-1.2.1 musl
 ```

-Musl has assembly code, inlined in C files, for system calls in different architecutres, under the `arch` folder.
+Musl has assembly code, inlined in C files, for system calls in different architectures, under the `arch` folder.
 For example, the code for x86_64 is at `arch/x86_64/syscall_arch.h`:

 ```c
 static __inline long __syscall0(long n)